Lucky44x/PicoEPDAudioPlayer/README.md

 _TO BE COMPLETED_

 These Database Files need another Tool to properly encode them onto a Micro-SD Card, which will be uploaded later

+## Important: Reckoning
+Since I discovered that my original approach would not work the way I intented, I will have to redesign the entire project to instead split the two cores of the pico to one UI and File core as well as one audio-core